 Port of Waterford is committed to and is engaged in a continuous improvement regime and the implementation of systems and processes that will make a real difference to the environment.
 Our Environmental Policy includes managing our Ships Waste Reception facilities to the highest standard, reducing our energy usage, managing product/cargo run-off on the quays, and utilising new technologies to best advantage.
 We have recently obtained the ISO 14001 environmental certification,

-Port of Waterford is also involved in an EU project to enable a common management for the conservation and enhancement of the ecosystem services associated to Diadromous fish (shads, lampreys, eel, salmon, trout, mullet…) that include the explicit long-term and large-scale issues related to climate change.
+Port of Waterford is also involved in an EU project to enable common management for the conservation and enhancement of the ecosystem services associated with Diadromous fish (shads, lampreys, eel, salmon, trout, mullet…) that include the explicit long-term and large-scale issues related to climate change.

 For more details, contact any member of the team: firstname.lastname@example.org

 The AIE Regulations provide a definition of environmental information; outline the manner in which requests for information may be submitted to public authorities and the manner in which public authorities are required to deal with requests e.g. timeframes for response.
 The regulations also provide for a formal appeals procedure in the event that a person is unhappy with a decision on their request.

 When making a request for information under the AIE Regulations, you are required to state that the application is being made under the AIE Regulations and submit it in writing to "The Access to Information on the Environment Officer", Port of Waterford, 3rd Floor Marine Point, Belview Port, Waterford or email: email@example.com

 - provide your contact details.